 I'm a food educator, chef, and entrepreneur in San Francisco.
 I grew up in Pittsburgh, PA and lived in Washington, DC for six years (during and after college) before moving west.
 I’m really passionate about getting normal / busy / working people (and especially beginners!) to cook more often at home.
-Thus, my cooking classes focus on practical, craveable home cooking - food that is realistic to make, good for you, and so delicious that you actually prefer your own food to what you can get somewhere else.
+Thus, my cooking classes focus on practical, craveable, conscious home cooking - food that is realistic to make, good for you, and so delicious that you actually prefer your own food to what you can get somewhere else.

 I teach a realistic approach to cooking and eating well that promotes delicious meals, healthy habits, and finding joy in the practice of cooking and eating at home.
 This year I am focused on developing more online content (recipes, guides, videos, etc) to help people more easily integrate cooking into their busy lives.
 Check out my Instagram Stories for cooking tips, tricks, and my real life cooking at home in my kitchen.

 My mission in life is to positively change eating habits in America.
 Before venturing out on my own, I spent three transformative years working at Revolution Foods, an amazing company that makes healthy lunches for schools across the U.S. While there I spent time in schools across the country and witnessed firsthand the importance of teaching healthy eating habits from young age.
 This experience provided the foundation for my life goal to get cooking taught in all schools in America.

 I am honored to have been featured in Modern Fertility's blog post for International Women's Day in March 2018, celebrating "women who are making lives and careers that are 100% authentic to them."
 Check out the article here!

 MY CORE BELIEFS ABOUT THE POWER OF COOKING:

 Every meal is an opportunity to experience pleasure, joy, and gratitude.